 Our first and primary parenting goal should be the same as the Bible’s:

-Therefore, our main goal is the character development of our children.
-We think about our children through a triune categorical lens that looks like the following:
+Therefore, our primary goal is the character development of our children.
+We think about our children through a threefold categorical and sequential lens that looks like the following:

 - Character or spiritual